eliotjang/eliotjang.github.io/_posts/2020-01-03-uploadYoutube.md

 I made a video at dawn.
 It was very hard but I can't stop.
-It made me in a spirite of the rivalry.
+It made me in a spirit of the rivalry.

 So I finished making and upload to youtube channel "엘리엇장, Eliot Jang".
 I took a video with my high school alumni.
 It's very thanksful to them.